SMSFs and retirement planning

 An SMSF is a popular way to save for retirement

 The value of your savings underpins the quality of your retirement, so asserting control over superannuation investments and aligning those investments with your retirement goals is a prudent approach.
-For this reason, a self managed super fund (SMSF) can be an attractive choice for retirement planning as it offers control, transparency and flexibility.
+For this reason, a self managed super fund (SMSF) can be an attractive choice for retirement planning for some investors, as it offers a certain level of control, transparency and flexibility.

 Match your investments to your retirement goals